8 Things Successful Writers Do to Maintain Their HubPages

 - Check your introductory paragraph.
 This part is crucial because without a good introduction, people will stop reading, and are unlikely to share your content on social media.

 - Consider - is the topic really something people are interested in, or is it more personal to you?
-It's not bad to write in a personal way, but it generally doesn't get big numbers of hits.
+It's not bad to write in a personal way, but it generally doesn't get a big number of hits.